jotaen/klog/Specification.md

 - by two or three “spaces”
 - by one “tab”

+The indentation style MUST be consistent within records.
+(It MAY differ between records, though.)

 ### Time
 A *time* is a value that represents a point in time throughout a day as it would be displayed by a wall clock (which divides a day into